ayanc/rpcnn/README.md

 This distribution provides an implementation, along with trained models, for the method described in our paper:

-Zhihao Xia and Ayan Chakrabarti, "**[Identifying Recurring Patterns with Deep Neural Networks for Natural Image Denoising](https://arxiv.org/abs/1806.05229)**", arXiv:1806.05229 [cs.CV], 2018.
+Zhihao Xia and Ayan Chakrabarti, "**[Identifying Recurring Patterns with Deep Neural Networks for Natural Image Denoising](https://arxiv.org/abs/1806.05229)**", WACV 2020.

 If you find the code useful for your research, we request that you cite the above paper.
 Please contact zhihao.xia@wustl.edu with any questions.